zama-ai/tfhe-rs/README.md

 production-ready library for all the advanced features of TFHE.

 ## Getting Started
+The steps to run a first example are described below.

+### Cargo.toml configuration
 To use the latest version of `TFHE-rs` in your project, you first need to add it as a dependency in your `Cargo.toml`:

 + For x86_64-based machines running Unix-like OSes: